 Another important consideration in choosing a tree is whether it is frost tender (FT) or hardy (H).
 Planting an Acacia Fever Tree in Johannesburg is a challenging proposition.
 Frost tender trees don’t cope well with temperatures that drop below about three degrees in winter.
 An Acacia karoo, by contrast, is a hardy tree, which will withstand the Highveld winters with ease.
 Protected suburban gardens will allow even frost tender trees, such as the Fever Tree to grow to a height where frost no longer matters.

 Another important consideration is whether the tree prefers full sun or semi-shade.
 Most trees will survive in shade, but will not grow to their full potential.
-Leaf colour may vary in the shade (variegation may disappear) and flowers will generally only emerge if the tree is planted in the correct light.
-The tree fushia (Halleria lucida) should be planted in the shade if it is reach its true potential.
+Leaf colour may vary in the shade (variegation may disappear), and flowers will generally only emerge if the tree is planted in the correct light.
+The tree fushia (Halleria lucida) should be planted in the shade if it is going to reach its true potential.
 Similarly, a viburnum sinensus needs full sun to flower, and the Photinia red robin will only display its magnificent red leaves in spring if it has sufficient sun/light.

 A final consideration may be whether the tree will attract birds, butterflies and bees.
-Having small kids who regularly play in the garden may lead some parents to avoid the Calistemon endeavour (bottlebrush) as it attracts hoards of bees when in flower.
+Having small kids who regularly play in the garden may lead some parents to avoid the Calistemon endeavour (bottlebrush), as it attracts hoards of bees when in flower.
 The Dombeya rotundifolia is a good wildlife garden tree that attracts both birds and butterflies into the garden.
-Other trees that will bring in the butterflies include the Acacia xanthlphloa (Fever tree), the Acacia karoo, the Kiggelaria africana and shrubs such as the plumbago and tecomaria.
+Other trees that will bring in the butterflies include the Acacia xanthlphloa (Fever tree), the Acacia karoo, the Kiggelaria africana and shrubs, such as the plumbago and tecomaria.